Jeremy Heimans

 Jeremy Heimans is an Australian entrepreneur and political activist.

 Background

-Heimans attended Sydney Boys High School.
+Heimans was born in Sydney and is of Dutch descent on his father’s side and of Lebanese descent on his mother’s side.
+He attended Sydney Boys High School.
 He studied at the University of Sydney, where he was awarded the University Medal in Government, and the Harvard University John F. Kennedy School of Government.

 Heimans, as a child activist in his native Australia, he ran media campaigns and lobbied leaders on issues like children's rights and nuclear non-proliferation.
 In 2004, Heimans dropped out of Oxford to co-found a campaign group in the U.S. presidential elections that used crowd-funding to help a group of women whose loved ones were in Iraq hire a private jet to follow Vice-President Dick Cheney on his campaign stops, in what became known as the "Chasing Cheney" tour.